gitstua/marp-stu1/copilot-intro.md

 //make a list of zoo animals
 //print 2 random animals from the list
 //get a list of the azure ip addresses for azure
-//get a list of australin states short codes
+//get a list of australian states short codes
 //print a random australian state
 //print type of credit card based on number
 //validate email address